You may have heard of the term ‘audience segmentation‘, but do you truly understand what audience segmentation entails?

 Before we get too far this article, let’s define customer segments first.

-Audience segments also go by the name buckets.
+Audience segmentation also goes by the name buckets.
 It’s the same concept, just another term.
 We’ll use both throughout this article.
 Below are a couple of audience segmentation examples for better understanding.

 Half the office likes chocolate cake and another big chunk likes vanilla cake.
 A smaller portion prefers a different type of cake entirely, like maybe strawberry, caramel, or pineapple upside-down cake.

 Knowing that, what would happen if you made a chocolate cake anyway?
 Most of your coworkers would eat it, but not all.
 Those who prefer vanilla, other flavors, or other desserts might refrain from having a slice.

 What if you made a vanilla cake instead of chocolate?
 Now all the chocolate lovers, or half the office, would skip the cake.
 That’s a pretty big group of people.

 For a quick example, you segmented your coworkers based on the flavors of cake they like.
 You know that making one type of cake won’t make everyone happy.

 For some, it’s just not something they’re interested in.
 Others will have no use for the product.
 More still might find it too expensive.

-By dividing your audience segments based on criteria like pain points, interests, and income, you can then change your marketing approach.
+By dividing your segments based on criteria like pain points, interests, and income, you can then change your marketing approach.

 That’s audience segmentation in a nutshell.